Semchhunleang/todo_app/README.md

 - **Edit Task**: Users can edit task details such as title, description, due date, etc.
 - **Delete Task**: Users can remove tasks from the list when they are completed or no longer needed.
 - **Mark as Completed**: Users can mark tasks as completed to keep track of their progress.
-- **Priority**: Tasks can be assigned different priority levels to organize them effectively.

 ## Screenshots
 **1. Category**